amboltio/DM-i-AI-2023/lunar-lander/README.md

   - 3: fire right orientation engine

 ### Game restart
 As previously stated, a new game will start when `is_terminal` is `True`!
 In this case, your next action will have no effect.
-However, you must respond with  an action for the game to continue.
+However, you should respond with an action for the game to continue.

 ## Evaluation
 During the competetion you will be able to validate your solution against a validation seed.
 The best score your model achieve will be displayed on the scoreboard.
 You have 2 minutes to play all 10 games.